marksands/Aviator/README.md

 ### TODO

-* Fix the conflicting ⇧⌘T used to create a new window, preferably by modifying that shortcut.
-Currenly I remove the menu item
+* Fix the conflicting ⇧⌘T used to create a new window, preferably by modifying that shortcut
 * Move the Edit menu item to the Navigate menu item
 * Better Test/Implementation file searching through actual directory instead of guessing